easybuilders/easybuild-docs/docs/easybuild-v5/overview-of-changes.md

 ### `--trace` enabled by default {: #eb5_trace }

 The [`--trace` option is enabled by default](https://github.com/easybuilders/easybuild-framework/pull/4250).
-This makes the steps and commands that EasyBuild is running clearer to the user.
+This makes the [steps and commands that EasyBuild is running clearer][trace] to the user.

+Use `--disable-trace` to remove this extra information.

 ---